Notice of renewal of information collection; request for comment.

 Estimated Time per Response: The USPTO estimates that it will take the public 1 hour to gather the necessary information, prepare the appropriate form or documents, and submit the information to the USPTO for a deposit of biological materials.
 The USPTO estimates that it will take the average depository seeking approval to store biological materials approximately 5 hours to collect and submit the necessary approval information.

-Estimated Total Annual Respondent Cost Burden: $27,0327.55.
-The USPTO estimates a professional hourly rate of $30 for a senior administrative assistant to collect and submit the deposit information.
-The USPTO expects that the average depository seeking approval to store biological material will be prepared by attorneys at an estimated rate of $65.51 (BLS rate; 23-1011 Lawyers) per hour.
-Therefore, the USPTO estimates that the respondent cost burden for this collection will be approximately $27,327.55 per year.
+Estimated Total Annual Respondent Cost Burden: $33,021.
+The USPTO estimates a professional hourly rate of $34.40 for a senior administrative assistant (BLS rate; 43-1011 First Line Supervisors of Office and Administrative Support Workers) to collect and submit the deposit information.
+The USPTO expects that the average depository seeking approval to store biological material will be prepared by attorneys at an estimated rate of $68.22 (BLS rate; 23-1011 Lawyers) per hour.
+Therefore, the USPTO estimates that the respondent cost burden for this collection will be approximately $33,021 per year.

 In addition, this collection has postage costs.
 Biological deposits are generally shipped to the depository “Domestic Overnight” by Federal Express (FedEx) and, since depositors are urged to supply frozen or freeze-dried material, it must be packed in dry ice according to a representative from the Patent Department at ATCC.
 Dry ice itself is considered a dangerous good and requires special packaging.
 Additional FedEx special handling charges for inaccessible dangerous goods shipments of $40 per shipment apply for temperature-sensitive biological materials and also for the dry ice.
 An average cost for shipping by FedEx “Domestic Overnight” is estimated to be $75.
 If the shipment requires pick-up by FedEx, there is an additional charge of $4.
 Special packaging is also required for these shipments.
-According to DG Supplies Inc., a supplier of infectious and diagnostic goods packaging, the average cost of frozen infectious shippers is estimated to be $352.82 per package of four for specimen shipments requiring refrigeration or dry ice.
+According to DG Supplies Inc., a supplier of infectious and diagnostic goods packaging, the average cost of frozen infectious shippers is estimated to be $352.82 per package for specimen shipments requiring refrigeration or dry ice.
 Therefore, postage costs average $471.82 per shipment.
-The postage cost for a depository seeking recognition is estimated to be $6.45, sent to the USPTO by priority mail through the United States Postal Service.
-Since the USPTO estimates that it receives one request for recognition from a depository every four years, the average postage cost to respondents is $6.45 per year.
+The postage cost for a depository seeking recognition is estimated to be $7.65, sent to the USPTO by USPS Priority Mail legal flat rate envelope.

 |Item No.||Item/type of cost||Estimated annual